 Does it describe the packaging and selling of tasks to an overseas company who has a much lower cost structure?
 For example, outsourcing business process tasks to India?

-At OOTBI, we think that this old fashioned view of outsourcing is obsolete at worst, and at best, only hints at the issue.
-Since the industrial revolution began, many tasks have been outsourced locally because of the specialisation of labor.
+At OOTBI, we think that this old fashioned view of outsourcing is obsolete at worst, and at best, only hints at the topic.
+Since the industrial revolution began, many tasks have been outsourced locally because of the specialisation of labour.